Back to Page

 What are platinum keywords and are they useful?

 Platinum keywords are for you only if you are a platinum merchant.
-There’s no point filling them out if you’re not a platinum-level merchant because Amazon won’t take it into consideration.
+There's no point filling them out if you're not a platinum-level merchant because Amazon won't consider it.

 In the past, Amazon had a plan exclusively for top sellers.
 It was called the Amazon Platinum seller plan.
 Platinum sellers were allowed to create a custom store on Amazon.
 Amazon discontinued the Platinum seller plan back in 2016.
 So adding Platinum keywords is now an outdated feature for Amazon sellers.